facebook/docusaurus/website/docs/browser-support.md

 title: Browser support
 ---

-Docusaurus allows doc sites to define the list of supported browsers through some [configuration](https://github.com/browserslist/browserslist).
+Docusaurus allows sites to define the list of supported browsers through some [configuration](https://github.com/browserslist/browserslist).

 ## Purpose {#purpose}

 Websites need to balance between backward compatibility and bundle size.
-As old browsers do not support modern APIs or syntax, more code is needed to implement the same functionality, penalizing all other users with increased site load times.
+As old browsers do not support modern APIs or syntax, more code is needed to implement the same functionality, penalizing all other users with increased site load time.
 As a tradeoff, the Docusaurus bundler only supports browser versions defined in the browser list.

 The browser list by default is provided through the `package.json` file as a root `browserslist` field.

 :::caution

-On old browsers, the JS will use unsupported (too recent) JS syntax, causing React to fail to initialize and ending up with a static website with only HTML/CSS and no JS.
+On old browsers, the compiled output will use unsupported (too recent) JS syntax, causing React to fail to initialize and ending up with a static website with only HTML/CSS and no JS.

 :::